ehrpg/qstar/docs/crisis/index.md

 instead.

-If the [Medicine][] check was successful, the patient heals wounds equal to the [Extras][] of the roll in addition to natural healing.
+If the [Medicine][] check was successful, the patient heals wounds equal to the [Raises][] of the roll in addition to natural healing.
 If a healing item was used, the character also restores an amount specified by the item.

 Healing a character can only be done once a day.
 Multiple healers provide a `+1`